A Boutique Lodging Experience

-The twin cape-cod style houses facing Harrell Street, the creative deck system and swimming pool were all added in 1989.
-The late Vic Huggins, a cherished art professor at Virginia Tech and his wife, Pat, had the houses built for her mother and aunt, sisters who apparently did not get along, but spoke by phone often.
+The twin cape-cod style houses facing Harrell Street, the creative deck system, and the swimming pool were all added in 1989.
+The late Vic Huggins, a cherished art professor at Virginia Tech, and his wife, Pat, had the houses built for her mother and aunt, sisters who did not get along but spoke by phone often.
 The aunt moved away after a year, and the mother passed away a couple of years later.
 After some wrangling with the Town of Blacksburg, the Huggins secured a permit for the first Bed & Breakfast business in Blacksburg.
 It opened as Per Diem Bed & Breakfast around 1991.

 Joanne & John Anderson purchased the property in June of 1994, with explicit goals of building a profitable lodging business.
 The phrase "per diem," Latin for "by day," can refer to the government lodging rate, and the inn was often perceived as being owned by the government or Virginia Tech.
 The Andersons changed the name to Clay Corner Inn a year later.
 They acquired the property next door, totally renovating the Huckleberry House and opening four more guest rooms with private baths.
 The building is no longer part of the inn property, though the brick paver parking lot they installed remains as an access point at the end of the twin houses.

-In September of 2011, the Andersons sold Clay Corner Inn to Rick and Nicky Alvaro, who relocated from California.
-As their grandchildren came along, they wished to move closer to family, and we, Katy and Pawel, purchased it with all the hopes and enthusiasm of anyone who loves the Bed & Breakfast segment of the lodging industry.
-The charm, appeal and location drew us in, like it draws so many of our guests from around the world.
+In 2011, the Andersons sold Clay Corner Inn to Rick and Nicky Alvaro, who had relocated to Blacksburg from California.
+As their grandchildren came along, they wished to move closer to family, and Katy and Pawel Nazarewicz purchased the property.
+Jenna has managed Clay Corner since that time, and purchased the business in 2021 with all the hopes and enthusiasm of anyone who loves the Bed & Breakfast segment of the hospitality industry.
+The charm, appeal, and location drew me in like it draws so many of our guests from around the world.